 Alyana Nicolas had a significant breakthrough on Saturday at the 2013 Chabot Invite &Relays.
-Nicolas who submitted her Filipino dual citizenship documents to PATAFA now has taken a considerable amount off her own National Junior Record with a leap of 3.47m.
-Only two Filipina women Fil-Heritage Deborah Samson (4.11m) and Riezel Buenaventura (3.90m) have ever leaped further.
+Nicolas submitted her Filipino dual citizenship documents to PATAFA.
+The bow has taken a considerable amount off her own National Junior Record with a leap of 3.47m.
+Only two Filipina women Fil-Heritage Deborah Samson (4.11m) and Riezel Buenaventura (3.90m), have ever leaped further.

 Progression this year for Alyana Nicolas (born 1994)

 However, please note this performance was not accepted as a Junior Record.
 On further research as the athlete was required to hold a Filipino passport at the time.